 - Set up the payment options

-- Set up the shipping settings
+- Set up the shipping options, such as expedited shipping

 - Preview and test your eCommerce website